ElliotKillick/qvm-create-windows-qube/README.md

 ## Todo

 - [x] Gain the ability to reliably unpack/insert answer file/repack for any given ISO 9660 (Windows ISO format)
+    - ISO 9660 is write-once (i.e. read-only) filesystem you cannot just add a file to it without creating a whole new ISO
     - Blocking issue for supporting other versions of Windows
+    - This is the same way VMWare does it as can be seen by the "Creating Disk..." part in the video below (Further research indicated that they use `mkisofs`)
+    - In the future, it would be best for Qubes to do this by [extending livirt XML templates](https://github.com/QubesOS/qubes-issues/issues/5085)
+        - Much faster
+        - Saves storage due to not having to create a new ISO
 - [x] auto-qwt takes D:\\ making QWT put the user profile on E:\\; it would be nicer to have it on D:\\ so there is no awkward gap in the middle
 - [x] Make Windows answer file automatically use trial key for Windows installation without hard-coding any product keys anywhere (Windows is finicky on this one)
 - [x] Support Windows 8.1-10 (Note: QWT doesn't fully officially any OS other than Windows 7 yet, however, everything is functional except the GUI driver)